 Ava would spend 97 days in the NICU, undergoing a long list of tests and treatment designed to give her a fighting chance.
-For JoLynne and Jared, the first month was admittedly the most difficult.
-With her eyes still fused shut, she was intubated for five weeks, needed ultrasounds to check for brain bleeds and organ function, chest X-rays to monitor her lungs, blood transfusions and light therapy.
+For JoLynne and Jared, the first month was the most difficult.
+With her eyes still fused shut, Ava was intubated for five weeks, needed ultrasounds to check for brain bleeds and organ function, chest X-rays to monitor her lungs, blood transfusions and light therapy.

 Against all odds, Ava grew stronger with each passing day.
 Her eyes opened.
 She began to self-extubate on a regular basis as her lungs continued to develop.
 Best of all, her progress meant that her parents were able to hold their daughter for the first time.